jlule/CSE-212/CSE 212 Final Project/Stack/stack.md

 If we want to read book A we need to take down books starting with D then C and then B to get  to A That is the idea behind a data structure stacks.

+## Diagram of Stack

-(Big O for  each operation stacks example and a student problem)
+## Things to note Big O for  each operation stacks

 # STACK OPERATIONS
 Wwe have the Push Pop and Peek.